Learn a bit about us...

 Rickey C. Kimbrough, born 1948; graduated Grandview High School 1966; BA Whitman College, Walla Walla, WA 1970; JD Lewis & Clark Law School 1973; 70-year resident of Grandview, Washington; practicing attorney at law 1973 to the present with practice currently limited to estate planning, real estate, business formations, probate and civil litigation; Grandview Municipal Court Judge 1995-2001; Yakima County Superior Court Commissioner 1995-1998; Grandview School District Director 1992-1995; Trustee Bleyhl Community Library; Trustee Yakima County Law Library.
 Throughout the past 49 years, various committees for the betterment of downtown Grandview, Washington.

-Economic Vitality Committee
+President and Economic Vitality Committee Chair

 Cody Nelson, I have called Grandview home since 1985.
 I am a USMC Infantry Veteran with a heavy focus in military schools and training.
 I am experienced in leading large groups successfully and helping individuals/groups over come challenges to solve problems in many areas ranging from the procurement of weapons and equipment for the federal government, developing and implementing training and education techniques to better Marines efficiency at home and abroad.
 I participated in the Iraq and Afghan war efforts.
 (2017-Present) I have been an active real estate broker in the state of Washington servicing clients at my family’s brokerage in Sunnyside, WA.
 I have served on the Yakima Valley Association of Realtors board sense 2019 to present.
 I was the board president 2021.

-Treasurer, Economic Vitality Committee
+Economic Vitality Committee Member

-President, Economic Vitality Committee
+Board Secretary and Economic Vitality Committee Member

 My goal in Mainstreet Grandview is to bring people together to do good, both for the end product and the comradery while working towards the goal.